CyberFoxar/CardWeb/parcel-app/doc/devlog.md

 + bunch of busywork

 # 2021-11-15
 work on parser / data-build.
 I'm quite satisfied with the datamodel.
 The index-building could use some work, but this is enough for now.
+Also integrated the indexes with parcel webpage, it's basic for now, but I'll upgrade it later.

 # Todo:
 See [Reseach](useful-things-research.md).

-- Definir un format de données
+- Definir un format de données ✅
-- Preprocess pour l'API (packagé avec l'app parcel ?)
+- Preprocess pour l'API (packagé avec l'app parcel - mais preprocess) ✅
-    Let's see how this might work in Parcel
 - PostProcess dans la webapp (indexedDB / LocalStorage)
 - UI work (MD styles, app styles)
     - MD styles